cyhuang-tw/espnet-cmusic/espnet2/speechlm/README.md

 The latest codebase is always under this Github branch. ```https://github.com/jctian98/espnet/tree/speechlm_main```
 Codebase: ```<espnet_root>/espnet2/speechlm```
 Recipe: ```<espnet_root>/egs2/librispeech/speechlm```
-Please Note: The whole ESPnet project is very large, but the codebase for Nemotron-Audio is totally self-consistent: it contains zero dependency to any other folders.
+Please Note: The whole ESPnet project is very large, but the codebase itself is totally self-consistent: it contains zero dependency to any other folders.
 The codebase folder itself is small and clean.

 ### Installation
 (1) Ensure you have a valid Python environment.
 Here is an example of using Conda, but feel free to switch to other methods (e.g., docker with system Python).